brandonchartier/foreward/readme.md

     => {1, 2, 3, 4, 5}

 ### slice
-Returns a slice of a list.
+Returns a section of a list.

     slice(2, 4, {1, 2, 3, 4, 5})
     => {3, 4}